 The Family Ski Meisters Ski Club was formed in the summer of 1968 by a group of ski enthusiasts who were interested in promoting the sport of downhill skiing at a family level.
-Their goal was to make the sport of skiing affordable for families with children, provide the opportunity for ski education to all club members to produce better skiers, and provide an atmosphere for children to learn the sport of skiing with their peers in similar age groups.
-The club has over time evolved to provide a year round schedule of family oriented social activities in addition to the family downhill skiing focus.
+Their goal was to make the sport of skiing affordable for families with children, provide the opportunity for ski education to all club members to produce better skiers and provide an atmosphere for children to learn the sport of skiing with their peers in similar age groups.
+Over time the club has evolved to provide a year-round schedule of family oriented social activities in addition to the family downhill skiing and snowboarding focus.

-The primary focus of the club social calendar are the ski events which will normally run from December through March.
-Additionaly, the Club sponsors year round outdoor activities and social events.
+The primary focus of the club calendar is geared to ski events which will normally run from December through March.

 Ski trips include:

-Ski Instruction Days Ski Racing Instruction Day Day or evening trips to area ski resorts Weekend trips to upstate New York, Vermont, New Hampshire, etc. Full week trips to Europe, Canada or the Western US.
+Day or evening trips to area ski resorts Weekend trips to upstate New York, Massachusetts, Vermont, New Hampshire, Maine etc. Full week trips to Europe, Canada or the Western US.

-The club also prepares a schedule of events for the snow impaired seasons of the year which appeals to the overall membership.
+The club also prepares a schedule of events for the non-winter seasons which appeals to the overall membership.

 Warmer season events include: